Guil02/Project_2-1/README.md

 ## Known Issues

-* The pruning is not as efficient as it should be.
-* TD learning agent works but does not learn and can thus be considered random.
-* The neural network agent works but does not learn yet.
-So it currently plays like a random agent.
+* The neural network agent works has been partially trained, however it does not play super strong because there is a problem in the training implementation.
 * The GUI might not work if you change the display size.